 “I’m a product manager.
 Most recently I led the development of several cool new features of the Yada-You iPhone app for Silicon Tech Inc. Now I’m looking for … ”

 What if you’re unemployed?
 You’re still a product manager, financial executive, business analyst.
 That’s your profession, even if you’re currently between jobs.

-In an interview, your answer should be quite a bit more complete, longer (maybe 30 seconds to a minute), and crafted to show why you’re the best person for the job.
+In an interview, your “Tell me about yourself” answer should be more complete, longer (maybe 30 seconds to a minute), and crafted to show why you’re the best person for the job.
 An effective answer will usually include the following:

 - Just a little bit of career summary (maybe 1-3 sentences).

 - A little insight into your personality and motivation – what “makes you tick” as a professional.

 - A natural, conversational tone.
 Plan your general talking points, but don’t recite a memorized speech.

 - A smooth ending.
 Often, a question is the ideal hand-off: “How does what I’ve said so far match up to what you’re looking for?”

 I mentioned three questions, but here’s a bonus tip: How to answer when people ask “How’s your job search going?”